How To Reduce Inheritance Tax?

 Where the first installment is payable on the due date on which the whole tax would otherwise be due.
 Where the transfer is on death.
 The first installment is due six months after the end of the month in which death occurs.
 Even if the personal representatives must otherwise pay tax before that date.

-Substitution for the value of the death
+Substitution for the Value of the Death

 Where land or buildings in a deceased person’s estate is sold out within three years.
-At times in four years, after death a claim (on Form 38).
+At times four years, after death a claim (on Form 38).
 That’s when the sale value substitutes the value of death.
 Various conditions need this relief to be available as explained. ( Inheritance Tax Act 1984 sections 190 to 198).
-The claim should be made not more than four years from the date of death.

-Transfer to nominated beneficiaries
+Transfer to Nominated Beneficiaries

 The trustees of the pension fund usually obey the guidelines.
 Unless extraordinary circumstances occur.
 Expression of wish form guides.
 The scheme administrators/trustees to exercise at their discretion.
-They stated wishes in the way that the policyholder would have wished.
-They refer to the most recent form when making a decision.

 If a policyholder dies before the age of 75, either before or after they start to withdraw benefits.
 The funds held in the SIPP can be transferred to any nominated beneficiary tax-free. ( It was only possible until April 2015, when the member began withdrawal).